 - Retail/Customer Service

 - Countryside Skills/Agriculture & Horticulture

 - Digital Media

 The course is designed for pupils in their last year at school who have been working at National 2 or National 3 level, and those that may have had some extra support at school.

 You will be given a schedule which will show you which rooms you are in, and College staff will help you to find key rooms when you start you course.

 Students normally have a 15-20 minute break in the morning and in the afternoon.
 Students also have a 45 minute lunch break at Aberdeen City Campus, or 1 hour for those based at the Fraserburgh Campus.

-Upon successful completion of this course, you may be able to progress to a full-time course at North East Scotland College or another educational establishment.
+Upon successful completion of this course, you may be able to progress to a full-time course at North East Scotland College:

 Upon successful completion of this course you may wish to pursue job opportunities in a subject area that interests you.